wtayyeb/django-postman/docs/quickstart.rst

     (misspelled attribute name, empty result, ...), or the value is a function and an exception is raised (but any result, even empty, is valid).

+``POSTMAN_QUICKREPLY_QUOTE_BODY``
+    *New in version 3.2.0.*

+    Set it to True if you want the original message to be quoted when replying directly from the display view.
+    This setting does not apply to the reply view in which quote is the basic behaviour.

+    *Defaults to*: False.

 ``POSTMAN_NOTIFIER_APP``
     A notifier application name, used in preference to the basic emailing, to notify users of their rejected or received messages.